- Details search list for the Sam Rivers Sessionography.

 Info supplied by Ms. Kazue Yokoi, a freelance jazz journalist:

-You can find English translation of the poems on the following book:
+You can find English translation of the poems on the

 Title: Seasons of Sacred Lust